vishwaraj/droidhound/README.md

 * **Drozer** : it uses drozer as a scanning engine you will need to download it from here https://labs.mwrinfosecurity.com/tools/drozer/

 ## How to setup guide ?

 #### Install python
 * 2.7.x is suggested and make sure python_path is in environment variables

 #### Install ADB

 * For windows setup adb from here  https://developer.android.com/studio/releases/platform-tools.html by downloading the platform tools package

 #### Install drozer

 * **For Windows** : https://labs.mwrinfosecurity.com/tools/drozer/
 * **For Mac** : https://github.com/mwrlabs/drozer/releases/download/2.3.4/drozer-2.3.4.tar.gz or you can use quick script to install it https://github.com/vishwaraj/drozer_install

 #### Install Android Emulator

-* Preferred Genymotion with android 4.4.4,5.0,6.0 Leapdroid
+* Suggested Genymotion with android 4.4.4,5.0,6.0, or Leapdroid (only if in case wanted to run emulator inside another vm)

 * Install **drozer_agent.apk** in the emulator and keep it running in the background.

 #### Drozer agent